romicgd/cloudmatter/README.md

 ## Summary
-The purpose of this site is to provide suggestions and workarounds to deal with unexpected constraints and bugs encountered working with off-premise cloud (so far AWS, Azure).
+The purpose of this site is to make deployment in off-premise cloud(e.g. AWS, Azure) easier and more robust.

+Constraints, bugs, and potential pitfallsare listed with suggestions and workarounds.

 Most of limitations and bugs are documented by cloud providers.
 This site will not repeat those.
 Rather it focuses on following scenarios: